Transporting a Pet’s Remains

 International Transportation: We seek to identify and encourage one entity (e.g., pet cemetery, pet transporter, veterinary practice, crematory, or mortuary) in every nation to be licensed as a shipper that can legally ship the body of a pet’s remains by air transport, whenever the need arises.

-UPDATE (July 20, 2015) – in 2012 we identified interstate shippers who would assist with the shipping of a pets remains within the U.S. We are now exploring transportation options – by air, ship or train – between nations.
+July 20, 2015 – We are now exploring transportation options – by plane, ship or train – between nations.
 Due to international laws, this will be a much more daunting task.
 We welcome your stories, help and leads, and will post information and updates as we learn anything new.

 Within the U.S.